StMarou/Musculoskeletal-X-Ray-Classification/README.md

 architecture was created using only the body parts that produced the lower scores, in an effort to improve their predictions.
-In particular, a CNN was trained from scratch and a pre-trained DenseNet169 model was fine-tuned with the whole dataset, whereas an ensemble of a pre-trained DenseNet169 and a pre-trained InceptionV3 was fine-tuned using only the poor-performance body parts.
+In particular, a CNN was trained from scratch and a pre-trained DenseNet169 was fine-tuned with the whole dataset, whereas an ensemble of a pre-trained DenseNet169 and a pre-trained InceptionV3 was fine-tuned using only the poor-performance body parts.
 The Cohen Kappa score was used as the main metric (as